datastax/spark-cassandra-connector/doc/1_connecting.md

 Files are then referenced through one of the following parameters

-  1. `spark.cassandra.connection.config.cloud.path` for use with a Cloud Secure Connect bundle from [Datastax Astra]("https://astra.datastax.com/")
+  1. `spark.cassandra.connection.config.cloud.path` for use with a Cloud Secure Connect bundle from [Datastax Astra]("https://astra.datastax.com/").
+Please note that you must provide user name and password as well using corresponding configuration properties;
   2. `spark.cassandra.connection.config.profile.path` for use with a Java Driver [Profile](https://docs.datastax.com/en/developer/java-driver/4.2/manual/core/configuration/)

 When using a profile file all other configuration will be ignored.
 We are working on improving this behavior but at the moment,